RozhakXD/Premium/README.md

 - The problem if the module is not installed is the Termux application which has problems during the installation.
 - You don't use Termux from play'store you should use ["Version-117"](https://f-droid.org/repo/com.termux_117.apk) or ["Version-118"](https://f-droid.org/repo/com.termux_118.apk).
 - Delete Termux data if the problem cannot be resolved.
+- Usually the pip installation process takes up to 1 hour.

 ##